Home Building on Alberta Soils

 Ideal candidates for taking this course are: Construction Managers, Site Supervisors, Designers, Warranty Representatives, Estimators, Sub Trades, Contractors and other members of a building team.

 This course is required for the following certifications: Residential Construction Site Manager (RCSM), Professional Site Manager and is an elective course for Residential Management and Master Home Builder.

-Workshop: This course is delivered by Stantec.
-Once you have completed the online course, you will participate in a hands-on workshop.
-To complete the workshop, you will go to the Stantec's Soils & Materials Laboratory in Calgary or Edmonton where you will have the opportunity to apply the theory covered in the online course.
+Workshop: Once you have completed the online course, you will participate in a hands-on workshop at the Stantec's Soils & Materials Laboratory in Calgary or Edmonton where you will have the opportunity to apply the theory covered in the online course.
 Under the guidance of qualified geotechnical and materials professionals, you will classify soil samples and observe some typical laboratory tests that are done on soil.
 You will also view video footage of rough grading activities, compaction testing and foundation excavations.
 With the course instructor, you will review available plans, geotechnical reports, borehole logs and building grade forms (if available).
 You will also discuss geotechnical concerns identified for various construction sites and how they will be addressed.

 Prerequisites: There are no prerequisites for this course.